liferay/liferay-frontend-projects/css/clay_css_2_recipes/01_getting_started.md

 $headings-margin-bottom: 0.5rem;
 ```

-We can keep the following variables set to their default values, since the `family-family` is already set on the body and `$headings-line-height` is already set to 1.2.
+We can keep the following variables set to their default values, since the `font-family` is already set on the body and `$headings-line-height` is already set to 1.2.

 ```scss
 $headings-font-family: null !default;